cchurch/ansible-role-virtualenv/README.md

   installed; `become` will be used; virtualenv will be owned by `other`.
 - `ansible_user=other ansible_become_user=root virtualenv_user=another`: OS and
   global packages will be installed; `become` will be used; virtualenv will be owned by `another`.
-When using Ansible 2.1 and later, you may need to define `allow_world_readable_tmpfiles` in your `ansible.cfg` (which still generate a warning instead of an error) or use another approach to support one unprivileged user becoming another unprivileged user.
+You may need to define `allow_world_readable_tmpfiles` in your `ansible.cfg` (which still generate a warning instead of an error) or use another approach to support one unprivileged user becoming another unprivileged user.

 Example Playbook
 ----------------